jes-sherborne/secret-server/README.md

 Without some kind of system, these keys can be difficult to distribute and track.

-Secret Server makes it much more straightforward to manage your secrets.
+Secret Server makes it straightforward to manage your secrets.
 It stores all your keys in an encrypted repository, and lets you choose who can access each key.

 Each user gets their own view with just the secrets they have access to.
 It works just like a remote disk, so no special tools are needed to access them.
 Unlike a regular filesystem, the secrets are only stored in memory.
 Secrets are decrypted for the each user only when needed.